Source: MARKET.US - Data: NGOC DUC - Graphics: TAN DAT

 Meanwhile, Apple Intelligence is the AI platform announced by Apple at the 2024 Worldwide Developers Conference (WWDC 2024) on June 10.
 This platform includes a large language AI model (LLM) developed by Apple itself, deeply integrated into the operating system of devices to smoothly handle users' daily tasks.

 Additionally, for complex or highly specialized tasks, users can ask the operating system to send data directly to a third-party AI chatbot for processing.
-This is where chatbots on the market appear, with OpenAI's ChatGPT being the first product that Apple "chosen to entrust".
+This is where chatbots on the market appear, with OpenAI's ChatGPT being the first product to be "chosen by Apple".

 Opportunity to reach billions of users

 The WSJ said the deal between Apple and Meta is not yet complete and there is still a possibility that the negotiations will fall apart.
-However, both sides are betting on the deal to succeed because of the benefits it could bring.
+However, both sides believe the deal will be successful because of the benefits it can bring.

-For Meta, it was the opportunity to distribute directly to the more than 2 billion active Apple devices worldwide (figures announced by Apple in February) that attracted OpenAI to sign an agreement with Apple.
+For Meta, it was the opportunity to distribute directly to the more than 2 billion active Apple devices worldwide (figures announced by Apple in February), which attracted OpenAI to sign an agreement with Apple.

-Gene Munster, a longtime Apple analyst at consulting firm Deepwater Asset Management, said the deal could double ChatGPT’s user base, with about 10 to 20 percent of those users paying for premium chatbot subscriptions and generating billions of dollars in revenue for the AI company.
+The deal could double ChatGPT’s user base, with about 10 to 20 percent of those users paying for premium chatbot subscriptions generating billions of dollars in revenue for the AI company, said Gene Munster, a longtime Apple analyst at consulting firm Deepwater Asset Management.

 The deal is made more attractive by the fact that Apple doesn’t require either party to pay the other.
 Instead, Apple only wants to take a commission from any subscription payments made by chatbots on its devices.